SystemsApproach/tcpcc/avoidance.rst

 The essential idea behind TCP Vegas is to adapt the sending rate based on a comparison of the *measured* throughput rate with the *expected* throughput rate.
 The intuition can be seen in the trace of TCP Reno given in :numref:`Figure %s <fig-trace3>`.
-The top graph shown in :numref:`Figure %s <fig-trace3>` traces the connection’s congestion window; it shows the same information as the traces given earlier in this section.
-The middle and bottom graphs depict new information:
-The middle graph shows the average sending rate as measured at the source, and the bottom graph shows the average queue length as measured at the bottleneck router.
+The top graph traces the connection’s congestion window; it shows the same information as the traces given earlier in this section.
+The middle and bottom graphs depict new information: The middle graph shows the average sending rate as measured at the source, and the bottom graph shows the average queue length as measured at the bottleneck router.
 All three graphs are synchronized in time.
 In the period between 4.5 and 6.0 seconds (shaded region), the congestion window increases (top graph).
 We expect the observed throughput to also increase, but instead it stays flat (middle graph).
 This is because the throughput cannot increase beyond the available bandwidth.
 Beyond this point, any increase in the window size only results in packets taking up buffer space at the bottleneck router (bottom graph).

 .. _fig-trace3:
 .. figure:: figures/f06-18-9780123850591.png